MarkKozel/CompOrgEText/docs/CS131/index.md

 To start, we will build a foundation of computer organization with the pioneers that, across the 20th century, created today's computer technology.

-Next we will need to brush up on our knowledge of the basic numeric and logical constructs that drive modern computer systems.
+Next, we'll need to brush up on our knowledge of the basic numeric and logical constructs that drive modern computer systems.

-Finally, we will dive down to the lowest levels of computer hardware, transistors.
-We'll understand how these simple devices create circuits to perform those numeric and logical operations.
-How those circuits are used to store information, route data, and ultimately create a microarchitecture that can execute complex programs.
+Finally, we will dive down to the lowest levels of computer hardware: transistors.
+We'll understand:
+<number 1> How transistors create circuits to perform numeric and logical operations.
+<number 2> How circuits are used to store information, route data, and ultimately create a microarchitecture that can execute complex programs.

 ## Assembly Programming

-Finally, we will use a simple assembly language and development environment to create and run programs.
+In this part of the class, we'll use a basic assembly language and development environment to create and run programs.

-Using assembly, we will see behind the scenes of simple high-level programming languages (like Java) constructs like *If-Else*, *For* and *While* loops.
-Calling *Subroutines*, and interacting with *Input*/*Output* devices.
+Using assembly programming, we'll see the basic constructs of high-level programming languages (like Java), for example: *If-Else*, *For* and *While* loops, calling *Subroutines*, and interacting with *Input*/*Output* devices.